mstksg/ghcjs-websockets/README.md

-*ghcjs-websockets* aims to provide a clean, idiomatic, efficient, low-level, out-of-your-way, bare bones, concurrency-aware interface with minimal abstractions over the [Javascript Websockets API][jsapi], inspired on common Haskell idioms found in libraries like [io-stream][] and the server-side [websockets][] library, targeting compilation to Javascript with `ghcjs`.
+*ghcjs-websockets* aims to provide a clean, idiomatic, efficient, low-level, out-of-your-way, bare bones, concurrency-aware interface with minimal abstractions over the [Javascript Websockets API][jsapi], inspired by common Haskell idioms found in libraries like [io-stream][] and the server-side [websockets][] library, targeting compilation to Javascript with `ghcjs`.

-The interface abtracts websockets as simple IO/file handles, with additional access to the natively "typed" (text vs binary) nature of the Javascript Websockets API.
+The interface abstracts websockets as simple IO/file handles, with additional access to the natively "typed" (text vs binary) nature of the Javascript Websockets API.
 There are also convenience functions to directly decode serialized data (serialized with [binary][]) sent through channels.